 Is CounSol.com HIPAA-Compliant?

 Yes, CounSol.com is HIPAA-compliant.
-According to the company’s FAQ, they use modern technology to encrypt and secure all information.
+According to the company’s FAQ, it uses modern technology to encrypt and secure all information.
 CounSol’s privacy policy will have more information about these practices.

 Is CounSol.com Cloud-Based?